Dawidw5219/headless-wp/README.md

 - `HeadlessWP.getPostsByTagSlug(tagSlug: string)`: Fetches all posts tagged with a specific tag by its slug.

 - `HeadlessWP.getFeaturedMediaById(id: number)`: Fetches the featured media (e.g., featured image) by its ID.

-These functions provide a convenient way to interact with the WordPress REST API and retrieve various types of data from your WordPress site.
-They can be used in your web application to fetch and display WordPress content.

 ## WordPress Types